 Conveying material in any industry can be a difficult task.
-When deciding on the best conveyor system to use, careful consideration must be paid to the following factors: features of the conveyed material (moisture content, bulk density, stickiness, etc.), the size of the facility, the layout of the facility, and the type of machinery already in use.
+When deciding on the best conveyor system to use, careful consideration must be paid to the following factors: features of the conveyed material (moisture content, bulk density, stickiness), the size of the facility, the layout of the facility, and the type of machinery already in use.

+To successfully convey material, a plant must take into account the many challenges that can arise.
 According to a recent survey conducted by Cablevey in partnership with Ascend2, these are the top five most common challenges in material conveying:

-- Cleaning and maintenance (54% of surveyed facilities)
+- Cleaning and maintenance (54% of surveyed facilities),

-- Downtime or service (33%)
+- Downtime or service (33%),

-- Layout or space requirements (31%)
+- Layout or space requirements (31%),

-- Broken materials (29%)
+- Broken materials (29%),

-- Energy consumption (23%)
+- Energy consumption (23%).